 Does it matter if you put the cheese first?
 Or is it an “anything goes” kind of thing?

-Today, we will go over the recommended and standard sequence of pizza ingredients for the most common pizzas.
+Today, we will review the recommended and standard order of pizza ingredients for the most common pizzas.

 So, let’s get started!

-The truth is, the order of pizza ingredients differs per recipe or pizza style.
+The truth is, that the order of pizza ingredients differs per recipe or pizza style

-The pizza’s basic structure contains the main categories: the crust, sauce, cheese, and of course, the toppings.
+The pizza’s basic structure contains the main categories: the crust, sauce, cheese, and pizza toppings.

 In the past six decades, pizzas all over the globe have used variations.
 The essential ingredients always remain, with chefs adding their twist to the combinations.

-While the order of pizza ingredients changes per recipe, the usual order has the tomato sauce on top of the dough.
-The cheese follows, with the toppings coming in last.
+While the order of pizza ingredients changes per recipe, the usual order of pizza ingredients has tomato sauce on top of the dough.
+The cheese follows, with the pizza toppings coming in last.

 This order gives the cheese enough heat to bubble and have a nice brownish color.
 The toppings also get direct heat, achieving a crispy and flavorful texture.